 Here are some of the more interesting places to visit and ecotours to experience:

-Huehuecoyotl is the Aztec coyote god of trickery, fire and fate.
+Huehuecoyotl is named after the Aztec coyote god of trickery, fire and fate.
 The Huehuecoyotl eco village offers tours and courses in permaculture that can be booked ahead of time.

 2. Temachtiani Ecotourism Center

-In Amatlán de Quetzalcóatl 10 minutes from Tepoztlán you will find the Temachtiani ecotourism center, which offers lodging, food and ecotourism activities.
+In Amatlán de Quetzalcóatl about 10 minutes drive from Tepoztlán you will find the Temachtiani ecotourism center, which offers lodging, food and ecotourism activities.